kolynzb/3js-tutor/README.md

 # Terms

 - **Scene**
-  Object that contains all yor cameras and lights.think of it as a container.
+  Object that contains all yor cameras,objects and lights.
+Think of it as a container or our movie set.

   `const scene = new THREE.Scene();`

 - **Camera**

-  - This is what we use to look at things inside the scene.There various types of cameras but the most common is the [perspective camera](https://threejs.org/docs/index.html#api/en/cameras/PerspectiveCamera) which is designed to mimic what humans see.
+  - This is what we use to look at things inside the scene. _Think of it as the eyes of the scene_.
+There various types of cameras but the most common is the [perspective camera](https://threejs.org/docs/index.html#api/en/cameras/PerspectiveCamera) which is designed to mimic what humans see.

     `const camera = new THREE.PerspectiveCamera()`

     `const camera = new THREE.PerspectiveCamera(75, aspectRatio,0.1,100);`

-  - its first argument is _field of view_ which is the amount of the world thats visible based on a full 360deg.
+  - Its 1st argument is the _field of view_ which is the amount of the world thats visible based on a full 360deg. (_Most times you will use 75deg_).
   <figure>
   <img src="./src/assets/images/docs/fieldofview.png" align="center" width="200" />
   <caption>Field of View</caption>